beromir/Beromir.ToggleEditor/README.md

           # Allow empty value
           allowEmpty: true

+          # Value for empty state.
+Does not work in multiple mode
+          emptyValue: "none"

           # Enable multiple mode.
 If this is true, the type must be array
           # If true, setting allowEmpty to false has no effect.
 The array can always be empty